mrdrbob/PageOfBob.Backup/Readme.md

 * `-k|--key <key>` - Decryption key if using encryption.
 * `-e|--entry <entry>` - Only report from a particular backup entry.
 Each time a backup is run, an entry is created.
 If not provided, all entries are listed.
 * `-o|--out <filename>` - Write report to a file.
 Otherwise, report is dumped to `stdout`.
-* `-s|--subhashes` - Files are frequently broken down into smaller chunks (called subhashes).
+* `-h|--subhashes` - Files are frequently broken down into smaller chunks (called subhashes).
 This option will list all of the subhashes associated to a file.
 * `-i|--includeDupes` - Usually, files will be listed in the report the first time they appear; with this option, all instances of a file are reported.

 ### gen-key